 E. Executive Committee Members: In addition to the officers and the ex officio members, there will be 12 members of the Executive Committee who normally are chosen to staggered three-year terms.
 Independent of their leadership positions on the Council, officers are also elected to the overall Executive Committee on the same three-year terms.
-Members can serve up to two terms for a total of six years with two exception that allow for longer periods of time: If an executive committee member serves as chair during their fifth and sixth years on the panel, they may remain a member of the executive committee for an additional three-year term in order to fulfill their past-chair responsibilities; and 2) If a current executive member filled a vacancy part way through a term, the remainder of that initial term is not counted as one of their two terms on the committee.
-Beginning in November 2014, an executive committee member who fills a vacancy will have that partial term count as one of his/her full terms regardless of whether there are three years or three days left on that first term.
+Members can serve up to two terms for a total of six years with two exception that allow for longer periods of time: If an executive committee member serves as chair during their fifth and sixth years on the panel, they may remain a member of the executive committee for an additional three-year term in order to fulfill their past-chair responsibilities; and 2) If a current executive member fills a vacancy more than 18 months into a three-year term, the remainder of that initial term is not counted as one of their two eligible terms on the committee.
 No more than one person from an APLU member institution may serve on the executive committee at any given time.

 While the nature of the job as a senior communications or advancement officer at a public university can understandably cause unexpected disruptions, Executive Committee members must make all legitimate efforts to participate in Council and Executive Committee meetings, conference calls, etc. Executive Committee members who cannot participate in live discussions should provide comments or questions to the Chair by e-mail or phone.
 Failure to regularly take an active role with Executive Committee business could result in a request from the Chair to leave the Executive Committee or, in extreme cases, a vote to remove that inactive member.

 F. Election of the Chair and Executive Committee Members: